Souravian001/simple_chatbot/README.md

 # 🤖 Simple AI Chatbot

 This is a basic AI chatbot built using Python, Scikit-learn, and natural language processing techniques.
-The bot uses intent classification to provide responses to user queries based on predefined patterns.
+The bot uses intent classification to provide responses to user queries based on predefined patterns....

 ---